Quantitative periodic homogenization of parabolic equations with large drift and potential: Introduction

 Here the parameter $\eps\in(0,1)$.
 The bounded domain $\Omega\subset\RR^d$ is assumed to be open and with Lipschitz boundary $\partial\Omega$.
 The coefficients $A,b,c$ are assumed to be bounded in $\mathrm L^\infty$ and to be $Y$-periodic with the standard notation $Y:=[0,1)^d$ for the unit cell.
 Furthermore, $A$ is assumed to be uniformly elliptic, i.e.

 for some $\mu>0$.
-We will be commenting more on the initial datum $u^0_\eps$ later.\\ Our present work is inspired by \begin{itemize} \item a result due to Gr\'egoire Allaire and Rafael Orive \cite{allaire2007homogenization} dealing with the parabolic problems with large drift and potential terms \item an article of Gr\'egoire Allaire and Anne-Lise Raphael \cite{allaireraphael2007homogenization} which dealt with parabolic problems with large drift and potential terms in periodic porous media \item a work of Yves Capdeboscq \cite{capdeboscq1998homogenization} addressing the periodic homogenization of eigenvalue problems for elliptic operators involving large drift terms \end{itemize} We also recall a work due to Gr\'egoire Allaire and co-authors \cite{allaire2004homogenization} dealing with parabolic problems with large potential terms (and no drift terms).
+We will be commenting more on the initial datum $u^0_\eps$ later.
+In the remainder of this manuscript, the standard notation $\Omega_T$ is used to denote the parabolic cylinder.\\ Our present work is inspired by \begin{itemize} \item a result due to Gr\'egoire Allaire and Rafael Orive \cite{allaire2007homogenization} dealing with the parabolic problems with large drift and potential terms \item an article of Gr\'egoire Allaire and Anne-Lise Raphael \cite{allaireraphael2007homogenization} which dealt with parabolic problems with large drift and potential terms in periodic porous media \item a work of Yves Capdeboscq \cite{capdeboscq1998homogenization} addressing the periodic homogenization of eigenvalue problems for elliptic operators involving large drift terms \end{itemize} We also recall a work due to Gr\'egoire Allaire and co-authors \cite{allaire2004homogenization} dealing with parabolic problems with large potential terms (and no drift terms).
 Our present work is likewise related to the work of Patrizia Donato and Andrey Piatnitski \cite{donato2005averaging}.
 In this work, we demonstrate that the solution to the initial boundary value problem \eqref{eq:main} can be factorized as follows: